lainproliant/xeno/README.md

 ## Change Log

+### Version 4.8.0: Dec 29 2020
+- All recipe resources are loaded before targets are determined.
+- Recipe names are now valid targets for a build.

 ### Version 4.7.0: Dec 16 2020
 - Fixed a bug where build would continue resolving with outdated results.
 - Added `@recipe` decorator to `xeno.build` to denote recipe functions.